 M/s Priti V Mehta & Company, Chartered Accountants, were appointed as Auditors of the Company for term of 5 (five) consecutive years, at the Annual General Meeting held on 27th September, 2018.
 The Auditors have confirmed that they are not disqualified from continuing as auditors of the Company.

 The Auditors Report does not contain any qualification, reservation or adverse remark or disclaimer.

-The Board has appointed Ms. Rakhi Jethlia, a Practising Company Secretary, to conduct Secretarial Audit for the financial year 2015-16.
-The Secretarial Audit Report for the financial year ended March 31, 2016 is annexed herewith marked as Annexure IT to this Report.
+The Board had appointed Ms. Rakhi Jethlia, a Practising Company Secretary, to conduct Secretarial Audit for the financial year 2018-19.
+The Secretarial Audit Report for the financial year ended 31st March, 2019 is annexed herewith marked as Annexure Ml to this Report.
 The Secretarial Audit Report does not contain any qualification, reservation or adverse remark or disclaimer.

 Corporate Social Responsibility:

-The provisions of Section 135 of the Act are not applicable to Company and hence no committee is constituted and the Company has not spend any amount on Corporate Social Responsibility.
+The provisions of Section 135 of the Act are not applicable to Company and hence no committee is constituted and the Company has not spent any amount on Corporate Social Responsibility.

 Attendance of each Member at the Audit Committee meetings held during the year:

 |Name of the Committee Member||No. of meetings attended|

 |Shri Udaykumar Damani||6|